-Maniilaq Information Technology "IT" support service is not a part of this RFP.
-Maniilaq's internal support personnel are located in Kotzebue with remote technicians in most villages.
-Maniilaq IT support at the Anchorage end is provided by current contracted carrier and Alaska Tribal Health System Wide Area Network ("WAN") staff based at the Alaska Native Tribal Health Consortium ("ANTHC").
+Maniilaq Information Technology internal support services ("IT") are demarked clearly from third party services needed, in the Description below, and are excluded from the scope of this RFP.
+Maniilaq's IT personnel are located in Kotzebue with remote technicians in most villages.
+Maniilaq's IT support at the Anchorage end is provided by current contracted carrier and Alaska Tribal Health System Wide Area Network ("WAN") staff based at the Alaska Native Tribal Health Consortium ("ANTHC").